If you want to get into model trains, one of the most important things to keep in mind is the scale that you want to go for.

 The one major downside to this scale is that because of its unique size in the train community, less vendors are likely to manufacture or stock it, so sometimes finding the perfect piece for your layout means you’ll end up scratch building of 3D printing it yourself!

-At the end of the day, it’s easy to see that each one of these scales is different for their own reasons.
+At the end of the day, it’s easy to see that each one of these scales is different for its own reasons.

-While they are quite a lot smaller when compared to other options, they still have their fair share of perks and they are a pleasure to use.
+While they’re quite a lot smaller when compared to other options, they still have their fair share of perks and they are a pleasure to use.

 They really are a lot of fun to work with and you can create amazing locations and railroad tracks without a problem, especially in smaller spaces like units or small apartments.